kriti115/Data-conversion-for-PPGNet/README.md

   -> Run 'clipAndSave.py' to clip and save the individual roofs in the designated folder.
 These images are the second input which is used for training the network.

-One image 'kriti.tif' and one GeoJSON file of the digitized shapefile 'Kriti_456_5748.geojson' is also provided for visualization and testing.
+One image 'kriti.tif' can be found in the drive link https://drive.google.com/drive/u/1/folders/1ZTM_Y4iM9nNJLNKkZMlwxgXsoHepS63W and one GeoJSON file of the digitized shapefile 'Kriti_456_5748.geojson' is also provided for visualization and testing.

 # Acknowledgement